Originally published June 2019. Updated July 2022.

 - Difficulty opening your mouth

-Impacted wisdom tooth removal is almost always an outpatient procedure.
-Depending on the complexity, it is performed either by a dentist or an oral surgeon.
+Depending on the complexity, wisdom teeth extraction is performed either by a dentist or an oral surgeon.
 It’s usually an outpatient dental procedure and typically takes less than an hour.
 The procedure involves removing any bone blocking access to the root, followed by the tooth extraction itself.
 Stitches are sometimes necessary, but not always.

-The surgery itself shouldn't hurt, because you will get either local or general anesthesia.
+The surgery itself shouldn't hurt because you will get either local or general anesthesia.
 It is in the days following surgery that most people experience pain.
-The amount of discomfort depends on the extent of the surgery, whether or not you use pain medication, and of course, your own pain threshold.
+The amount of discomfort depends on the extent of the surgery, whether you use pain medication, and of course, your own pain threshold.
 But most people experience some level of discomfort for three or more days.
 Pain and tenderness typically resolves within one week.

-After surgery, choose foods that are nourishing but comfortable.
+After surgery, choose foods that are nourishing but comfortable to eat.
 Many people prefer soft foods for the first few days, although this depends on your own comfort level and any specific instructions from your dentist.

-Do avoid anything extremely hot or spicy during the initial recovery period.
-Also avoid drinking from a straw for two weeks post surgery.
-We’ll talk about that more in a minute.
+Avoid anything extremely hot or spicy during the initial recovery period.
+Also avoid drinking from a straw for two weeks post-surgery, as they could lead to dry sockets.

-You might be surprised to hear that the hole takes several months to fully close after tooth extraction.
-Your dentist will also advise you to avoid certain activities for a period of time because of the risk of dry socket.
-The name makes it sound pretty innocuous, but it is actually very painful and potentially dangerous.
+You might be surprised to hear that the incision site takes several months to fully close after tooth extraction.
+Your dentist will advise you to avoid certain activities for a period of time because of the risk of dry socket.
+The name makes it sound innocuous, but it is actually very painful and potentially dangerous.